jyuan1322/lab-server-management/main_guide.md

+NOTE: This guide is for educational and internal lab use.
+Paths, names, and IDs have been anonymized.

 # External drive management
 ## Mounting an external drive
 1. run `sudo parted -l` or `lsblk` to list detected drives.